< Blog

 Let’s look at what hoteliers should consider and the platforms that can drive bookings.

-What to consider before choosing platforms
+What hotels should consider before choosing social media platforms

 There are three things to consider before choosing specific platforms and ad spends.

-5 platforms to consider for hotel advertising
+4 social platforms to consider for hotel advertising

 When creating a social media advertising campaign, it’s important to consider which social platforms your target audience is most likely to use.
 That’s where the above tips come into play.

-In the end, a combination of targeting strategy and budget will determine which social media platforms your hotel utilizes.
+Ultimately, a combination of targeting strategy and budget will determine which social media platforms your hotel utilizes.
 After factoring in pay-per-click, metasearch, and SEO, each hotel will need to determine which social media advertising options make the most sense.

 1. Facebook